OpenCyphal/yukon/CONTRIBUTING.md

   Without this step you will have to run Yukon in a browser.

       python build_exe.py

+On GNU/Linux you may have to precede this step by installing binutils. `sudo apt install binutils`.

 * On GNU/Linux: For ElectronJS Don't forget to run `chmod +x .electron/electron` to give the electron executable run permissions